 TPG NBN Plans

-TPG offers its NBN plans across the NBN 12, 50 and 100 speed tiers.
-You’ll have a choice between month-to-month or 18-month contracts and a WiFi modem is included as standard.
+Like iiNet, TPG offers its NBN plans across the NBN 12, 25, 50 and 100 speed tiers.
+You’ll have a choice between month-to-month or six-month contracts and a WiFi modem is included as standard.
 However, choosing the month-to-month option requires you to pay an upfront setup fee.

-The below table features all published 18-month TPG NBN plans from Canstar Blue’s database, listed in order of cost from lowest to highest.
+The below table features a selection of published unlimited TPG NBN plans from Canstar Blue’s database, listed in order of cost from lowest to highest.
 Use our comparison tool to see plans from a wider range of providers.
 These are products with links to a referral partner.

 ADSL2+ Plan Comparison